ugtrain/ugtrain/README_qanda.md

 ### How does Static Memory Cheating work with ugtrain?

-The ugtrain freezes memory values but doesn't search for them to make it simple.
+The ugtrain locks memory values but doesn't search for them to make it simple.
 You have to know the memory addresses already and to put them into a config file.
 You can search for the memory values e.g. with the CLI tool "scanmem".
+Ugtrain integrates scanmem to avoid requiring root privileges (-S option).

 See doc/ugtrain-statmem.txt for details!

 ### Where is the difference compared to other tools?

 At the moment ugtrain is the only game trainer for the CLI on Linux.
-Most other tools are GUI tools, have their own static memory search and can only freeze just found memory values.
+Most other tools are GUI tools, have their own static memory search and can only lock just found memory values.
 This is lame!
 **A REAL game trainer doesn't require own static memory search and works each game run reliably!**